 Once Git is installed, you can revert to a previous commit using the git CLI.
 You can also restore a Worker Group's previous commit using LogStream's UI:

 Select the commit from the Config Version drop-down, as shown below.

-Then, in the resulting modal, verify the diff'ed configuration change and click OK.
+Then, in the resulting Commit modal, verify the diff'ed configuration changes and click Revert.